Juan Bautista Vicini Burgos: Early life

-Juan Bautista Vicini was born on 19 July 1871 to Italian immigrant Juan Bautista Vicini Cánepa (born Giovanni Battista Vicini) and his concubine María Burgos Brito.
+Juan Bautista Vicini was born on 19 July 1871 to Italian immigrant Juan Bautista Vicini Cánepa (born Giovanni Battista Vicini) and María Burgos Brito.
 His father arrived to the Dominican Republic during the boom in the sugar industry which he took advantage of to create a respectable operation within a relatively short amount of time.
 According to the Dutch author H. Hoetink in his book El Pueblo Dominicano, 1850–1900, his father owned two sugar plantations by 1882 and by 1893 was the owner of the sugar mill "Angelina".
-His friendly relationship with General Ulises Heureaux (Lilís) helped him consolidate a respectable fortune.
+His friendly relationship with Dictator Ulises Heureaux helped him consolidate a significant fortune.
 Vicini inherited his father's business and was able to become a successful businessman mainly by part of his strict European education.
 Vicini was fluent in Spanish, Italian, English and French at a very young age.

 Juan Bautista Vicini never married and had no wife during his presidency.